-- The review of parking needs and the desire to minimize parking spaces to meet current and future needs. - Clarify, simplify and enhance the arrival experience on campus. • - Enhance the character of the pedestrian walkways to provide a functional, safe, and memorable pedestrian campus experience. - Reduce any conflicts that exist between pedestrians, motorist, delivering trucks, and bicyclists. - Improving the ADA accessibility on campus to provide students, faculty or stuff an accessible route through the entire campus.
+- Enhance the character of the pedestrian walkways to provide a functional, safe, and memorable pedestrian campus experience. - Reduce conflicts that exist between pedestrians, motorist, • delivery trucks, and bicyclists. - Improve the ADA accessibility on campus. - Review parking needs and the desire to minimize parking spaces to meet current and future needs.